H2020-IPM-Decisions/API-Gateway/README.md

 A file called `docker-compose.yml` is located in the following folder `Docker` locate in the root folder of the project.

 Before starting the solution you should modify the file with your information.
 We recommend to change the following data:
+### Identity Provider Database
 * On the `idp.db` (Identity Provider Database) service, change the value for the `MYSQL_ROOT_PASSWORD`

+### Identity Provider API
 * On the `idp.api` (Identity Provider API) service:
   - The gateway is expecting a hostname called **idp.api** that is running on the port **80**.
 If you wish to change the port, a new docker image will need to be built.
   - On the connection string, if you want to change the username and password, you will have to use change the [data loading script](MySQL_Init_Script/init.sql) line 32.
 Obviously, you can do this manually if you wish.
   - On the JwtSettings:SecretKey as unique string to sign the tokens e.g, `BFCVbbtvC1QoutaBujROE3cD_sRE3n16ohmM4sUQC0Q`. **This key will be shared with the API Gateway as it will be needed to validate the token**.
   - On the JwtSettings:IssuerServerUrl, enter the URL of the IDP. **This URL will be shared with the API Gateway as it will be in charge to validate the token**.
-  - On the JwtSettings:ValidAudiencesUrls, a default valid client is added in the [data loading script](MySQL_Init_Script/init.sql) line 56, to allow you work with postman.
+  - On the JwtSettings:ValidAudiencesUrls, a default valid client is added in the [data loading script](IDP_MySQL_Init_Script/init.sql) line 56, to allow you work with postman.
 Each time a new client is added into the database, you will need to reload the docker compose file. **This URL(s) will be shared with the API Gateway as it will be in charge to validate the token**.

+### User Provision Database
+* On the `upr.db` (User Provision Database) service, change the value for the `POSTGRES_USER` and `POSTGRES_PASSWORD`

+### User Provision API
+* On the `upr.api` (User Provision API) service:
+  - The gateway is expecting a hostname called **upr.api** that is running on the port **80**.
+If you wish to change the port, a new docker image will need to be built.
+  - On the connection string, if you want to change the username and password, you will have to use change the [data loading script](UPR_Postgresql_Init_Script/1.createUser.sql).
+Obviously, you can do this manually if you wish later.
+  - On the JwtSettings:SecretKey as unique string to sign the tokens e.g, `BFCVbbtvC1QoutaBujROE3cD_sRE3n16ohmM4sUQC0Q`. **This key will be shared with the API Gateway as it will be needed to validate the token**.
+  - On the JwtSettings:IssuerServerUrl, enter the URL of the IDP. **This URL will be shared with the API Gateway as it will be in charge to validate the token**.
+  - On the JwtSettings:ValidAudiencesUrls, a default valid client is added in the [data loading script](IDP_MySQL_Init_Script/init.sql) line 56, to allow you work with postman.
+Each time a new client is added into the database, you will need to reload the docker compose file. **This URL(s) will be shared with the API Gateway as it will be in charge to validate the token**.

+### API GateWay API
 * For the `apg.api` (API GateWay API) service, you must match the same values as the `idp.api` on the following parameters:
   * JwtSettings:SecretKey
   * JwtSettings:IssuerServerUrl